Stashing away. How Klyuev brothers kept the solar power plants in Crimea

 As of March 2019, the power station has not yet been commissioned.

-The management of Power Services did not respond to a request for Real Time.
+The management of Power Services did not respond to a request for Current Time.
 Journalists also tried for several months to contact the Klyuyev brothers through assistants and lawyer Sergey Klyuyev and former press secretary Andriy Klyuyev.
 At the time of the publication of the investigation, the editors did not receive a response from any of them.